Premkumar869/CODETECH--TASK1/README.md

 DURATION: 20th june-5th august

 Overview of the project
-Project :program for interconversion of temperature in celscius, kelvin and temprature
+Project :program for interconversion of temperature in celscius, kelvin and temprature Technology used: C++